-If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or MASH.
+If any of these circumstances are present the situation will be escalated according to our child protection procedures, including reporting to the police or ChAD/MASH.
 Otherwise, the situation will be managed within the school.

 The DSL will record all incidents of youth produced sexual imagery, including both the actions taken, actions not taken, reasons for doing so and the resolution in line with safeguarding recording procedures.
+School will contact Safer Schools & Communities Team for further advice and training as well as education for pupils.

-27. Allegations against staff
+• Allegations against staff